 As long as you are a UK national with privileged status, Brexit will not affect your residence rights in the Netherlands.
 Privileged persons will maintain their privileged status and residence rights as stipulated in international conventions and host state agreements for as long as they are employed by the embassy, consulate or international organisation.

 Since Brexit has no consequences for UK nationals with privileged status, you do not need to submit an application for a residence document under the Withdrawal Agreement.
 However, as a UK national you are entitled to apply for one.
-Please note, receiving a residence document Withdrawal Agreement could lead to you losing your job and privileged status.
+Please note, receiving a residence document Withdrawal Agreement could possibly effect your privileged status.
 Contact your HR manager if you intend to apply for a residence document.

 Do I need to wait for an invitation from the IND to apply for a residence document?

 You no longer need an invitation letter from the IND to apply for residency after Brexit.
 All UK nationals registered in their town hall's Personal Records Database (BRP) before 1 August 2020 received a letter inviting them to apply for a residence document.
 From August 2020, the IND has stopped sending out invitations.
 What if you did not receive an invitation, but you are eligible for a residence document?
 Submit an application for a residence document online as soon as possible.
-And by latest twelve midnight (24.00 CET) at the end of 30 June 2021.
-The sooner you apply, the sooner you will receive your residence document.
+And by latest twelve midnight (24.00 CET) at the end of 30 September 2021.
 You can then use it to easily prove your right of residence in the Netherlands.